matthijsgroen/fp-experiments/posts/1-intro.md

 ## First steps...

 I really started to like this approach.
-I got more colleagues on my team that **really** were into functional programming.
-Elixir, Haskell, Monoids, Functors, Category theory.
+In the meantime, I got more colleagues on my team that **really** were into functional programming.
+[Elixir](https://elixir-lang.org/), [Haskell](https://www.haskell.org/), Monoids, Functors, Category theory.
 I didn't understand half of what they were saying.
 And when I asked to explain stuff to me, most of the time it only gave me headaches...